Songmu/prompter/README.md

   - `Default` is used and the process is not blocked
 - No howeyc/gopass (which uses cgo) dependency
   - cross build friendly
-- Customizable prompt setting by using `&prompter.Prompt{}` directly
+- Customizable prompt setting by using `&prompter.Prompter{}` directly

 ## License